Thomas Drew (1810-Aft. 1870)

 Children: Maria Drew (1835-), James Henry Thomas Drew (1837-1843), Alfred Rochford Drew (1838-1881), Francis Henry Drew (1840-1891), Frederick Drew (1842-), Frederic Augustus Drew (1843-), Henry Thomas Drew (1844-1893), Rosalia (Rose) Maria Drew (1846-1875), Lydia Clara Mary Drew (1847-), Remigius Edward Drew (1850-1851), Ann Margaret Drew (1852-), John Thomas Drew (1857-1911).

-Researched by his Great-Great-Great-Great Granddaughter, Kate (2026).
-Email with any enquiries.
+Researched by his Great-Great-Great-Great Granddaughter, Kate in 2026.

 Early Life

 While there are some gaps in our knowledge of his early life, we know that Thomas Drew was baptised in Milltown, County Meath, Ireland on the 23rd April 1810 to Patrick and Judith Drew.
-The baptism record of his brother – Patrick Drew (Jnr) – is recorded 20km away in Rathkenny, County Meath, leading us to think they were both born and raised in this area.
+The baptism record of his brother – Patrick Drew (Jnr) – is recorded 20km away in Rathkenny, County Meath, indicating they were both likely born and raised in this area.

 County Meath is in the Eastern/Midland region of Ireland, bordered by County Dublin (and the capital city, Dublin) to the Southeast.
 The county is colloquially known by the nickname “The Royal County“, owing to its history as the seat of the High King of Ireland.